FelidaeFundConservation/wildepod.org/README.md

 1. Git clone this repo
 2. Create a virtualenv
 3. `pip install -r requirements.txt`
-4. Create a local file called `.env` at the root of this repo.
-5. Go to GCloud secrets manager, copy the latest secrets & paste it into this `.env` file

 Initialize django project
 1. Make migrations - `python manage.py makemigrations --settings=config.settings.local`